razic/xkbconv/README.md

 Bit of a strange, albeit useful tool.

-This is likely only useful if your software-based keyboard layout something other than QWERTY, and want to configure Yubikey's [static password features].
+This is likely only useful if your software-based keyboard layout is something other than QWERTY, and want to configure Yubikey's [static password features].

 ## Building